Budongo Forest

-The Budongo Forest in Uganda is northwest of the capital city Kampala on the way to Murchison Falls National Park, and is located on the escarpment northeast of Lake Albert.
+The Budongo Forest in Uganda is northwest of the capital city Kampala on the way to Murchison Falls National Park and is located on the escarpment northeast of Lake Albert.
+It covers parts of Hoima and Kikuube.
 It is known for its former abundance of East African mahogany trees as well as being home to a population of chimpanzees.
-An exceptionally large mahogany tree is still found here, and is more than 80 meters tall and some 20 meters in circumference.
+An exceptionally large mahogany tree is still found here and is more than 80 m tall and some 20 m in circumference.
+The forest covers 82,530 hectares and is a catchment for Lake Albert.
+It is managed by National Forestry Authority (NFA).

 Setting and conservation

-The area, situated between 1° 37 N - 2° 03 N and 31° 22 - 31° 46 E, is 435 km² in extent and is composed mainly of moist, medium-altitude, semi-deciduous forest, with patches of savanna and woodland.
+The area, situated between 1° 37 N - 2° 03 N and 31° 22 - 31° 46 E, is 435 km2 in extent and is composed mainly of moist, medium-altitude, semi-deciduous forest, with patches of savanna and woodland.
 It covers a gently rolling landscape, sloping down to the East African Rift.
 Four streams, Waisoke, Sonso, Kamirambwa and Siba, drain the forest and flow into Lake Albert.
 Annual rainfall in the area is between 1200 and 2200 mm, the rainy season being from March - May and again from September - November, the dry season being December - February.

+It is made up of six forest blocks that is Siba, Waibira, Busaju, Kaniyo-Pabidi, Biiso and Nyakafunjo.

 The nearest town is Masindi, and much of the land around the forest is given over to crops, dwellings and villages, placing continuous pressure on the forest margins, and leading to exploitation for building materials and bushmeat, the snares set by poachers causing mutilation of the chimpanzees and other animals.
 The mahogany trees that still remain are cut and removed by itinerant pit sawyers.

+Some of the human activities carried out include; charcoal burning, illegal logging, poaching, mining and unsustainable agriculture such as rice farming.
+Some parts of the forest has been cleared to plant sugarcanes and tobacco.